Channel Your Content

 “Myspace is where it’s at, bro.”

 Okay, that last one hasn’t been said in over a decade.
 But some version of one of the sentences above has been confidently preached at you by a “marketing guru”.
-The tendency is to try and throw everything you have at one channel because of that confident guru who just let you buy him coffee.
+The tendency is to try and throw everything you have at one content platform because of that confident guru who just let you buy him coffee.

 Well I’m sitting here at Kaldis and I bought my own coffee today.
 So I’m gonna tell you the truth.